- Home

 End Use Insights

-The infrastructure segment led the market with the largest revenue share of 33.5% in 2024, due to the extensive use of thermal and acoustic insulation in residential, commercial, and industrial buildings.
+The infrastructure sector segment led the market with the largest revenue share of 33.6% in 2025, due to the extensive use of thermal and acoustic insulation in residential, commercial, and industrial buildings.
 Insulation materials are crucial for improving energy efficiency, reducing HVAC loads, and ensuring indoor comfort.
-Rising adoption of green building codes and building energy performance regulations across regions like North America, Europe, and the Asia Pacific has further driven demand.
+The rising adoption of green building codes and building energy performance regulations across regions like North America, Europe, and the Asia Pacific has further driven demand.
 Both new construction and retrofitting of aging infrastructure have contributed to the dominance of this segment, supported by increasing urbanization and government initiatives promoting sustainable housing.

-The transportation segment is expected to grow at the fastest CAGR of 7.3% over the forecast period, particularly across the automotive, aerospace, and marine industries.
-The growing focus on fuel efficiency, noise reduction, and thermal comfort in vehicles has spurred the use of lightweight and high-performance insulation materials.
+The transportation sector is expected to grow at the fastest CAGR of 7.4% over the forecast period, particularly across automotive, aerospace, and marine industries.
+The growing focus on fuel efficiency, noise reduction, and thermal comfort in vehicles has spurred the adoption of lightweight, high-performance insulation materials.
 Electric vehicles (EVs) especially require effective thermal management systems, boosting demand for advanced insulation solutions.
-In addition, the increasing production of aircraft and the expansion of refrigerated transport fleets for pharmaceuticals and food have further contributed to insulation demand in the transportation sector.
+In addition, the growing production of aircraft and the expansion of refrigerated transport fleets for pharmaceuticals and food have further increased insulation demand in the transportation sector.

 Regional Insights

-The insulation market in North America is being driven by strict energy efficiency codes and increased awareness of building performance.
-Residential retrofitting under weatherization programs and demand from commercial structures like malls and data centers is high.
+The insulation market in North America is being driven by stringent energy-efficiency regulations and growing awareness of building performance, which are encouraging the adoption of advanced insulation solutions across residential and commercial construction.
+Residential retrofitting under weatherization programs and demand from commercial structures such as malls and data centers are high.
 The adoption of spray foam insulation and eco-friendly materials is increasing.
 Canada is witnessing a rise in green building certifications, further boosting insulation usage.
 The region also sees demand from cold storage facilities and pharmaceutical manufacturing, especially post-pandemic.

 U.S. Insulation Market Trends